AmaduFullah/CNTC_MODEL/Readme.md

 ## Combining Contextual Neural Networks for Time Series Classification
 This repository contains the architecture of our hybrid deep learning model.
 It is a well-tailored deep learning approach to effectively address the Time Series Classification (TSC) problem.

 ![pdf](./model2.png)

+## Data
+The datasets used in this project are obtained from the UCR time series archive.

 ## Table 1:  Test errors and mean of rankings for fourty-four ucr datasets.